seaside1/jrule/doc/EXAMPLES.md

 }
 ```

-## Example 30
+### Example 30 - Use generated JRuleItems.java to get hold of items

-Use case: Use generated JRuleItems.java to get hold of items.
 For instance get state of an item.

 ```java
 public class DemoRule extends JRule {